Indexing Monitoring

 Status Breakdown

-- Indexed - In Google's index, can appear in results
+- Submitted and indexed - In Google's index, can appear in results

-- Crawled, not indexed - Google found it but chose not to index
+- Crawled - currently not indexed - Google found it but chose not to index

-- Discovered, not indexed - Known to Google but not yet crawled
+- Discovered - currently not indexed - Known to Google but not yet crawled

 URL Inspection Details